smcabrera/smcabrera.github.io/_posts/2014-6-20-remote-pairing-tools.md

 ---
 layout: post
 title: Remote Pairing Tools
+excerpt: "How do you code with another programmer when you're not in the same room--or even the same country?"
+modified:
+tags: [pairing, agile, remote, tools]
+comments: true
+image:
+  feature:
+  credit:
+  creditlink:
 ---

 I've recently been on the lookout for tools to make remote pair